JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

 The second line is the `headerFilter`.
 This is used to denote what exactly we want included.
 In C, when one file references another file with the `#include` directive, all the headers are also included.
 Sometimes this may not be needed, and we can use this parameter, [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)), to fine tune things.
+Note, that `headerFilter` is an optional argument and mostly only used when the library we're using is being installed as a system library and we do not want to fetch external dependencies
+(such as system `stdint.h` header) into our interop library.
+It may be important for both optimising library size and fixing potential conflicts between system and the Kotlin/Native provided compilation environment.

 The third and forth lines are about providing linker options, which can vary based on different target platforms.
 In our cause we are defining it for macOS and Linux.
 Compiler options can also be specific, albeit in this case it is not necessary.